- Bachelor of Science

 In order to reflect the diverse challenges, RWTH gives its mathematicians application-oriented training.
 After completing an intensive and demanding core curriculum, students have access to fields where mathematical methods are applied, for example the natural sciences and engineering.

 After completion of the core curriculum, RWTH's mathematics program offers a comprehenisive range of elective modules, with which students can create their own individual profile starting in the fourth semester.
 The module catalogue reflects the extraordinarily broad research spectrum of the RWTH Department of Mathematics.
-Some topics include differential equations, statistics, computer algebra, graph theory, and mathematical logic.
+The wide range of topics on offer includes differential equations, optimization, statistics, computer algebra, graph theory, uncertainty quantification, and numerical analysis.

 The Aachen mathematics course of study's high practical relevance is evident in the application subjects, which accompany the mathematics training starting right in the first semester and make up about 20 percent of the curriculum: